Julia Pettis, Bs, Hcm

 College of Aesthetic and Dermatology postgraduate nursing program will constitute the first truly comprehensive program in the USA for registered nurses, who want to collaborate with physicians to perform procedures and treatments on patients who seek elective improvement in skin conditions, or the appearance of the face and body and address common skin disorders.

-The Aesthetic Dermatology Nursing Certificate Program is intended for postgraduate registered nurses, who hold an active license.
+Our Medical Aesthetic Nursing Program is designed for registered nurses who want an active license.
 The student possess a desire to work with patients to preserve, enhance or correct common skin conditions and signs of aging.
 Students must have excellent communication skills, physical assessment skills, ability to work with equipment, chemicals, light based phototherapy, and have and artistic ability to work with the contours of the face and body.

 "Mid-level providers are in demand in dermatology offices due to the shortage of dermatologist and the population growth."